Rote Island: Geography

 The main town, Ba'a, is located on the northern side of the island.
 Rote has a good surf area in the south, around the village of Nembrala.

 For the most part, the island is covered by grassland and palms.
 This island experiences tropical savanna climate (Aw) with dry months for much of the year because of the dry winds that blow from mainland Australia.
 The main rainfall usually occurs between November and March.
-Between 80% to 95% of all rain falls during the wet west monsoon period and with little or no rain falling between July and October.
+Between 80% and 95% of all rain falls during the wet west monsoon period and with little or no rain falling between July and October.
 The mean rainfall for Rote Island is around 1,200 to 1,300 mm annually.
 During the dry season, many streams and rivers run dry and local inhabitants must rely only on wells for their water supplies.